newtang/expresso/API.md

 ```

-In the above example, the second GET API ('/api/v1/settings') never gets called in Express because the previous one would technically a match a request to '/api/v1/settings' even though it's less specific.
+In the above example, a GET request to '/api/v1/settings' will never trigger the second route in Express because the previous one would technically a match a request to '/api/v1/settings' even though it's less specific.
 However, with Expresso-router, this is no longer a concern.
 Routes are order independent, and Expresso-Router will check the most specific route first.

-The small exception to this rule is the `use` function. `use` will only affect the valid routes defined after it.
+The minor exception to this rule is the `use` function. `use` will only affect the valid routes defined after it.

 ```js
 const express = require('express');